tweag/pirouette/README.md

 You might want to consider `direnv` and [`nix-direnv`](https://github.com/nix-community/nix-direnv) instead of running `nix-shell` directly.

+### Profling Pirouette

+To build with profiling enabled, open a nix shell with `nix-shell --arg enableHaskellProfiling true` ( _WARNING:_ This will take a long time to complete).
+Once inside the nix shell, you can `cabal build --enable-profiling` and pass `+RTS` options to the executable normally.

 ## Usage

 Run `cabal run pirouette -- --help` to see an updated list of options.